 It has helped countless people become more influential and using the principles in the book can help you become more influential in social media too.

 Cialdini identifies six principles that help someone have more influence.
-These are;

 - Commitment and consistency

 - Social proof

 The first five principles of Cialdini’s method can be applied to growing social media influence too.

 Let’s break it down.

 This is a social rule that people should repay, in kind, what another person has provided for them.

 To become a social media influencer you must first provide value without asking for anything in return.

 If you provide ongoing value without asking for anything back, over time people will begin to reciprocate by sharing and commenting on your content, talking about you to their friends and buying your stuff.